 Discoverability: ORCID increases the discoverability of your publications, by enabling smarter publisher systems and by helping readers to reliably find work that you’ve authored.

 Convenience: As more organizations use ORCID, providing your iD or using it to register for services will automatically link activities to your ORCID record, and will enable you to share this information with other systems and platforms you use, saving you re-keying information multiple times.

 Keeping track: Your ORCID record is a neat place to store and (if you choose) share validated information about your research activities and affiliations.

-If you don’t already have an ID, you’ll need to create one if you decide to submit a manuscript to the the Journal of Religious and Social Studies.
+If you don’t already have an ID, you’ll need to create one if you decide to submit a manuscript to the Journal of Religious and Social Studies.
 You can register for one directly from your user account on Scholar One or via https://ORCID.org/register.
 If you already have an ID, please use this when submitting, either by linking it to your Scholar One account or supplying it during submission by using the “Associate your existing ORCID ID” button.

 Please note that only Paper(s) received through OJS/online will be processed.
 We do not use manual methods/processes, therefore emailing the editor for queries after submission might be ignored.
 Only OJS based using the author’s dashboard queries will be considered.
-An auto-generated email system will acknowledge authors in every step of consideration.
+An auto-generated email system will acknowledge authors at every step of consideration.
 Paper received late or not compiled as prescribed guidelines will not be processed in any case.